 Zeehan Bush Camp

 The only glamping experience on the West Coast.
 A centrally located park from which you can explore the West Coast.
 Relax in the quiet bush setting situated alongside a creek and in a valley surrounded by rugged hills and bushland.
-The park is only four minutes walk from the town centre with self-contained cabins.
+The park is only four minutes walk from the town centre and offers self-contained cabins and glamping experiences.